sugarlabs/musicblocks/guide/README.md

 code](https://rawgithub.com/sugarlabs/musicblocks/master/examples/2-spelling-systems-for-Scale-Degree.html)
 as an example.

-The following chart describes the behaviour of different blocks depending on whether or not a *Movable Do* block is present.
+The following chart describes the behavior of different blocks depending on whether or not a *Movable Do* block is present.

 | Block(s) | Fixed or Movable?
 (Do or La?) | Set Key Transformation? |